 - PLANTS Database - This database by the U.S. Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) provides plant descriptions, characteristics and classification, distribution, and images.

-- The Vascular Plants of Massachusetts: A County Checklist - This publication, available through the Natural Heritage and Endangered Species Program, lists the specific native status and distribution of the plants found in the various counties of Massachusetts.
+- The Vascular Plants of Massachusetts: A County Checklist - This publication, available on CD through the Natural Heritage and Endangered Species Program, lists the specific native status and distribution of the plants found in the various counties of Massachusetts.

 - CZM's Marine Invasive Species Program - This website provides information to promote understanding, effective monitoring, and management of marine invasive species.